Eng-Guan-Jie/SyncSolution/docs/01-requirements/backlog.md

 ### PB-06 — Analyze Availability

 * The system compares the availability of multiple participants.
-* The system identifies dates and times that are available for the group.
+* The system identifies dates that are available for the group.
 * The analysis is based on the availability submitted by participants.

 ### PB-07 — Suggest Best Dates

-* The system generates suitable date/time options based on the availability analysis.
+* The system generates suitable date options based on the availability analysis.
 * Suggested options are ranked or presented clearly.
 * Users can review the suggested options before confirming an appointment.

 ### PB-08 — Availability Summary

-* Users can view a summary of common available dates and times.
+* Users can view a summary of common available dates.
 * The summary is easy to understand on a mobile device.
 * Users can distinguish suitable options from unavailable options.

 ### PB-09 — Confirm Appointment

 * Organizer can select one of the suggested options.
-* The selected date and time are saved as the confirmed appointment.
+* The selected date is saved as the confirmed appointment.
 * Confirmed appointment information can be displayed to participants.

 ### PB-10 — LINE Integration